ndaniels/MICA/README.md

 =====
 MICA (Metagenomic Inquiry Compressive Acceleration) is a family of programs for performing compressively-accelerated metagenomic sequence searches based on BLASTX and DIAMOND.
-MICA also includes compressively accelerated versionf of the BLASTP family of tools (including PSI-BLAST and DELTA-BLAST), as well as a compression tool (mica-compress) for creating searchable, compressed databases based on an input FASTA file.
+MICA also includes compressively accelerated versions of the BLASTP family of tools (including PSI-BLAST and DELTA-BLAST), as well as a compression tool (mica-compress) for creating searchable, compressed databases based on an input FASTA file.